NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_checklist.rst

       - Try to run your POD with a different set of model data. @@@Timeslice Experiments Data@@@ If you have problems finding another set of data, try changing the files' ``CASENAME`` and variable naming convention.
 The POD should work by updating ``CASENAME`` and ``convention`` in the configuration input.

       - Try your POD on a different machine.
 Check that your POD can work with reasonable machine configuration and computation power, e.g., can run on a machine with 32 GB memory, and can finish computation in 10 min.
 Will memory become a problem if one tries your POD on high-resolution model output?
-Does it depends on a particular version of a certain library?
+Does it depend on a particular version of a certain library?
 Consult the lead team if there's any unsolvable problems.

    B. After you have tested your POD thoroughly, make clean tar files for distribution.
 Make a tar file of your digested observational data (preserving the ``inputdata/obs_data/`` structure).
 Do the same for model data used for testing (if different from what is provided by the MDTF page).
 Upload your POD code to your :doc:`GitHub repo <dev_git_intro>`.
 The tar files (and your GitHub repo) should not include any extraneous files (backups, ``pyc``, ``*~``, or ``#`` files).